sgbaik-decaf/portfolio/README.md

 ### LIET377 Computer Aided Design and Computer Graphic

-Assignment: *Replication of a Design Proposal Poster: a Restructurizaion Project of a Historic Openspace Landmark*
+Assignment: *Replication of a Design Proposal Poster: a Restructurization Project of a Historic Openspace Landmark* []

 ### Independent Study

-Abstract: *A Research to Identify Whether Green Management Policies of Restraunt Chains Reinforce Customers' Motive of Revisiting: Comparison by Exposure Level and Exposure Pathways* (2020, Unpublished)
+Paper: *A Research to Identify Whether Green Management Policies of Restraunt Chains Reinforce Customers' Motive of Revisiting: Comparison by Exposure Level and Exposure Pathways* (2020, Unpublished) []